 Sveltia CMS does not support the Git Gateway backend due to performance limitations.
 If you don’t care about user management with Netlify Identity, you can use the GitHub or GitLab backend instead.
 Make sure you install an OAuth client on GitHub or GitLab in addition to updating your configuration file.
 As noted in the document, Netlify is still able to facilitate the auth flow.

-Once you have migrated from the Git Gateway and Netlify Identity combo, you can remove the Netlify Identity widget script tag from your HTML:
+Once you have migrated from the Git Gateway and Netlify Identity combo, you can remove the Netlify Identity Widget script tag from your HTML:

 -<script src="https://identity.netlify.com/v1/netlify-identity-widget.js"></script>

 For advanced users, we have also made the bundle available as an npm package.
 You can install it by running npm i @sveltia/cms or pnpm add @sveltia/cms on your project.
 The manual initialization flow with the init method is the same as for Netlify/Decap CMS.
+Just update the import statement if you’re migrating:

-Updating Sveltia CMS is transparent, unless you include a specific version in the <script> source URL or use the npm package.
+Updating Sveltia CMS is automatic, unless you include a specific version in the <script> source URL or use the npm package.
 Whenever you (re)load the CMS, the latest version will be served via UNPKG.
 The CMS also periodically checks for updates and notifies you when a new version is available.
 After the product reaches GA, you could use a semantic version range (^1.0.0) like Netlify/Decap CMS.

 You can host your Sveltia CMS-managed site anywhere, such as Cloudflare Pages or GitHub Pages.
 But moving away from Netlify means you can no longer sign in with GitHub or GitLab via Netlify.
 Instead, you can use our own OAuth client, which can be easily deployed to Cloudflare Workers, or any other 3rd party client made for Netlify/Decap CMS.